-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greers Ferry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Greers Ferry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greers Ferry are a mix of both white- and blue-collar jobs.
 Overall, Greers Ferry is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Greers Ferry who work in office and administrative support (16.23%), sales jobs (11.26%), and management occupations (11.26%).

 Of important note, Greers Ferry is also a city of artists.
 Greers Ferry has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Greers Ferry’s character.

-A relatively large number of people in Greers Ferry telecommute to their jobs.
-Overall, about 10.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.27% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Greers Ferry is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.